planetlabs/planet-client-python/docs/cli/cli-orders.md

 ### Number of recent orders

-You can use jq to process the output for more insight, like get a count of how many recent orders you've done.
+You can use jq to process the output for more insight, like get a count of how many recent orders you’ve done.

 ```console
 planet orders list | jq -s length